OpenHFT/RFC/Service/PubSub/Service-PubSub-0.1.md

 # Publishing types

 ## Publish to a set topic
 You can publish to a specific topic with a Publisher.
+In this example, the *Publisher* is bound to *topic* is "topic" in the *group* "group"

 ```java
 Map<String, String> map = acquireMap("group", String.class, String.class);